bjornmeansbear/lectureScripts/ClimateDesigners.md

 Goal 1 is about the professional practice side of things: how to tangibly, actionably, pragmatically move design to a model that considers climate as a key constraint, as a key aspect of any prompt or new project

-Help those designers saying, OMG i'd love to do this but... with Actionable, tangible things to do.
+Help those designers saying, OMG i'd love to do this but I can't in my job... with actionable, tangible things to do; help make you aware about other people doing this work!

-See how other designers are doing all this stuff; share what you know about this stuff -- how it might change business plans, materials, processes, career paths, tactics, etc.

-Let designers drawn to using their skills for climate change know that they're not alone ... help make you aware about other people doing this work!
-How can we share info, share resources, bring everyone along further and faster towards best practices, new ideas, repurposing old ideas, etc.
+See how other designers are doing all this; share what you know -- how might factoring in climate change change business plans, materials, processes, career paths, tactics, etc. How can we share info, share resources, bring everyone along further and faster towards best practices, new ideas, repurposing old ideas, etc.

-This can be doing your regular job -- in our case here picking fonts, designing logos, creating publications or apps -- but with some other sets of criteria or constraints applied: materials that use less energy? typefaces that require less ink?
+you can be a climate designer by continuing to do your regular job -- maybe that's picking fonts, designing logos, creating publications or apps.
+The caveat now is to bring some other sets of criteria or constraints into decision making: materials that use less energy? typefaces that require less ink?
 It might mean that if you run your own studio you look for clients whose work might align socially or ecologically; maybe you go look for a job at a carbon sequestering company?
 It could also mean, if you are working in house in an office that seems ostensbily not related or connected to climate change directly that you just ask more questions, try to affect things in whatever ways you can...

-Oh, and if you do wnat a design job directly related to drawwing down carbon, CD has you hooked up for that too...
+Oh, and if you do want a design job directly related to drawing down carbon, CD has you hooked up for that too... [climate base job board?]

-[side note on climate base if you are looking for a job! & pitch project drawdown??? to be referenced again later???]

 ### Pedagogy

 Goal 2 is concerned with changing design pedagogy.

-How do you teach climate design? how do you integrate technical, social, scientific, philosophical work into design courses?
+Climate deisgners asks and hopes to answer questions like: How do you teach climate design? how do you integrate technical, social, scientific, philosophical work into design courses?
 How can we help introduce climate related concerns into design curriculum at large?

-Climate Designers hopes to help provide projects, syllabi, couse ideas & plans... so you can see what others are doing how to bring this into a classroom and implement as and where possible in any design class/program.
+Cliamte Designers' intial work on this front is to help provide projects, syllabi, course ideas & plans... so you can see what others are doing, how to bring this into a classroom and implement as and where possible in any design class/program.

-Influence new designers towards understanding climate related issues from the start of their design education.
+Gather materials from our professorial colleagues already doing this in their courses, as well as generate new resources and new materials to help actually create "climate design" programs.

 In order to do this, we developed this list of questions:
     1. What skills do students need to have in order to address our climate crisis?
     2. How can design educators support students as they start their path to becoming climate designers?

-And now our CD.EDU project hopes to gather materials from our professorial colleagues already doing this in their courses, as well as generate new resources and new materials to help actually create "climate design" programs.
+We're working on anwering them...

 ## What does a Climate Designer make

-That book idea I had, the one that helped connect Eric and Marc and I, it is an example of the kind of work we hope Climate Designers might help make and develop.
-Designers envision
+That book idea that helped connect Eric and Marc and I, it is an example of the kind of work we hope Climate Designers might help concept, make and develop.
+Designers envisioning objects from a possible future; and then trying to make them real to signal a sea change for society, for cultural produciton.

-My sequestering book isn't likely to exist anytime soon, but as even a speculative object it does something special.
+While a sequestering book isn't likely to exist anytime soon, as even a speculative object it does something useful.
 Bringing an object like that into your home, you can't help but recognize and acknowledge CO2 in the atmosphere in a new way.
 This is part of a larger idea I like to call "Signs signaling Sustainability"

 So, this book would require the absorption of some amount of CO2 to turn the ink black... that then becomes a symbol for X quantity of carbon and starts to help one tangiably understand what is otherwise so ephemeral and so big it can be hard to grasp.